 Our family gives this recipe rave reviews.
 It's even good leftover for lunch the next day; however, that's probably unlikely!

-Definitely experiment with this easy slow-cooker deep dish pizza with any of your favorite pizza toppings!
+Experiment with this easy slow-cooker deep dish pizza with any of your favorite pizza toppings!
 My family always chooses pepperoni, but the combinations are endless!

 How to Make A Crock Pot Pizza